daviden1013/NLP_NER_Pipelines/README.md

 ########################
 # BIO processing parameters
 ########################
-# directory for annotated XML files
-XML_dir: [XML_dir:str]
-# directory for IO/BIO files
+txt_dir: ~\ADE medication NER\data\text
+ann_dir: ~\ADE medication NER\data\ann
-BIO_dir: [BIO_dir:str]
+BIO_dir: ~\ADE medication NER\BIO
-# mode, either IO or BIO
-BIO_mode: [BIO_mode:str]
+BIO_mode: BIO
 ```
-The output from MAE annotation tool is in .xml format.
-The XML_dir specifies a directory with all the .xml files.
+The output from BRAT annotation tool is .ann format.
 If different annotation tool was used, modify the children class in BIO_pipeline.
 The BIO_dir specifies the output directory for .io or .bio files.
 BIO_mode specifies whether the labels will include "B-" and "I-" (BIO) or without (IO).
 When 1) training data is sufficient or 2) same type of entities could show up back-to-back, BIO is suggested.
 Otherwise IO could be more efficient (reduces the categories for prediction by half).
 Once executed, the **BIO_pipeline** creates .io or .bio files in BIO_dir.

 The parameters for NLP model fine-tuning are:
 ```